Wameuh/Tara/README.md

-# RPG Session Minutes
+# TARA
+### *Tabletop AI Recorder & Analyzer*

-An automated suite for recording, transcribing, and analyzing tabletop RPG sessions using AI.
+An intelligent system for transcribing and analyzing tabletop RPG sessions using AI.
 Perfect for Dungeon Masters and players who want to keep detailed records of their campaigns and improve their gameplay experience.

 ## 🎯 Overview

-RPG Session Minutes is a comprehensive Python toolkit that transforms your recorded RPG sessions into detailed, structured session reports.
-The tool chain includes:
+TARA is a comprehensive Python toolkit that transforms your recorded RPG sessions into detailed, structured session reports.
+The system includes:

 1. **Audio Transcription**: Convert OGG audio recordings to text using Whisper AI
 2. **Content Processing**: Clean, deduplicate, and merge multiple participant recordings